Metatavu/wordpress-lyyti/README.md

 ### lyyti-list-events

 You can use **lyyti-list-events** -shortcode for listing event's from Lyyti.
-Shortcode sholid be placed inside page content in Wordpress.
+Shortcode should be placed inside page content in Wordpress.

 You can use following options: